Bayesian Causal Forests & the 2022 ACIC Data Challenge: Scalability and Sensitivity: Identification and estimation

-Unfortunately, we encountered several problems when using the \textbf{bcf} package to fit the model in Equation~\eqref{eq:model} to the beneficiary-level data.
-First, the implementation in that package begins by internally copying all of the covariate data into a new matrix and allocating a matrix to hold posterior samples of evaluations of $\tau$ for all observations.
-When modeling the beneficiary-level data, we included the practice label as an additional categorical covariate. \textbf{bcf} converted the practice label into several hundred binary indicators (one per practice).
-Consequently, \textbf{bcf} allocated around 5GB of memory to store a copy of each beneficiary-level dataset.
-Further, \textbf{bcf} attempted to allocate around 20GB of memory for a matrix storing 2000 posterior samples of the effect of treatment on each beneficiary.
-These memory requirements were well beyond the scope of our personal machines.
-When we attempted to run BCF on the full data on a high-memory computer, we found that the sampler was extremely slow.
-On further inspection, we discovered that the posterior updates of each regression tree involved several redundant computations.
+Unfortunately, we encountered several problems when we tried to use the \textbf{bcf} package to fit the beneficiary-level data.
+We discovered that \textbf{bcf} makes a copy of all covariate data and then allocates a large matrix to store posterior samples of treatment effect function evaluations.
+When modeling the beneficiary-level data, we included the practice label as an additional categorical covariate, which \textbf{bcf} subsequently converted into binary indicators (one per practice).
+As a result, \textbf{bcf} allocated 5GB of memory to copy the covariate data. \textbf{bcf} further attempted to allocate 20GB to store 2000 posterior samples (the number used in the examples in \textbf{bcf}'s documentation) for every $\tau(\bx_{ij},t)$ value.
+In this way, before it could even begin the main MCMC simulation, \textbf{bcf}'s memory requirement far exceeded the capacity of our personal computers.

+When we tried running \textbf{bcf} on a high-memory computer, we found that the sampler was extremely slow.
+On further inspection, we discovered that the posterior updates of each regression tree performed many redundant computations.
 Basically, while updating a single tree, \textbf{bcf} loops over the entire dataset several times to identify the leaf to which every observation is assigned.
 Because the underlying Gibbs sampler only changes at most two leaves at a time, the map from observations to tree leaves does not change much iteration to iteration, rendering many of these loops redundant.